arokem/visual-white-matter/README.md

     ipython notebook

 A browser window should open with a list of notebook files.
-Start by reading the 'index' notebook and follow the instructions from there.
+Start by reading the `index` notebook and follow the instructions from there.